ray3arkha/hello-world/README.md

-# hello-world
+# hello-digiworld

-Finally took my first step into the world of digital with https://github.com/ray3arkha/hello-world
+My first step into the digiworld!
+So not sure what this first repo https://github.com/ray3arkha/hello-world

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5NjIyMjI0XX0=
+eyJoaXN0b3J5IjpbMTc1NzI5MTg5NF19
 -->